braze-inc/braze-docs/_docs/_hidden/pricing/message_credits_delta_a3sy.md

 ------

-## Segment details
+## SMS/MMS channel details

-### SMS definition
+### SMS segments

 SMS message segments are how the SMS industry counts messages.
 A message segment is a grouping of up to a defined number of characters (160 for GSM-7 encoding; 67 for UCS-2 encoding) that will be sent in a single SMS dispatch.
 If you dispatch an SMS with 161 characters using GSM-7 encoding, you will see that there are two (2) message segments that were sent.
 Sending multiple message segments will result in additional charges.

-### MMS definition
+### MMS segments

 For MMS, the message limit is 5 MB (this includes the multimedia asset and the message body size).
 To be on the safer side, Braze recommends not exceeding 600 KB for your multimedia asset while also including a message body.

 ## WhatsApp channel details

+WhatsApp is a channel focused on two-way messaging and thus anchors on Conversations (instead of number of individual messages).
+A Conversation is a 24-hour thread between a business and an end-user.

 ### Conversation type definitions

-**Marketing Conversations:** Business-initiated conversations that may include promotions or offers, informational updates like a back-in-stock alert, or invitations for customers to respond or take action

-**Utility Conversations:** Business-initiated conversations facilitating a specific, agreed-upon request or transaction, or update to a customer about an ongoing transaction, including post-purchase notifications and recurring billing statements
+**Marketing Conversations:** Business-initiated conversations that enable you to achieve a wide range of goals, from generating awareness to driving sales and retargeting customers.
+Examples include new product, service, or feature announcements, targeted promotions/offers, and cart abandonment reminders.

+**Utility Conversations:** Business-initiated conversations that enable you to follow-up on user actions or requests.
+Examples include opt-in confirmation, order/delivery management (e.g., delivery update), account updates or alerts (e.g., payment reminder), or feedback surveys.

-**Authentication Conversations:** Enable businesses to authenticate users with one-time passcodes, potentially at multiple steps in the login process (for example, account verification, account recovery, integrity challenges).
+**Authentication Conversations:** Enable you to authenticate users with one-time passcodes, potentially at multiple steps in the login process (e.g., account verification, account recovery, integrity challenges).

+{% alert note %}
-* Authentication conversations will only be supported on a case-by-case basis and Braze cannot guarantee specific SLAs.
+Authentication conversations will only be supported on a case-by-case basis and Braze cannot guarantee specific SLAs.
 Additionally, Braze does not support PIN generation.
+{% endalert %}

 **Service Conversations:** User-initiated conversations that are responded to with a non-templated message.

 {% alert note %}
-User-initiated conversations that are responded to with a message template will be billed based on the template that the business responds with (for example, marketing, utility, or authentication).
+User-initiated conversations that are responded to with a marketing or utility template will be charged as such.
 {% endalert %}

 ## Billing region breakdown